Jawschamp/EpicAPI/README.md

-This is a shitty file i put togeather that does stupid things
+This is a shitty file i put together that does stupid things

 Auth File made by https://github.com/Londiuh/FN-endpoint-get

 To run this, run EpicData.py
-and follow what it says to get see the endpoint, Unfrotuaklly i don't have a working auth so, you have to do it manually IK it sucks i've looked into in if you know how to fix it please dm me or open a pull request!
+and follow what it says, unfortunately I don't have a working Auth that I can add to my EpicData.py file so, you have to do it manually IK it sucks I've looked into it but if you know how to fix it please dm me or open a pull request!
 The Problem:
 * I can't seem to figure out how Epic knows your logged in, I'm assuming it's a cookie, but I don't know witch one